 When it is time to discuss how you want your kitchen to look, there are a million options.
-What are some of the hot kitchen features out there today?
+What are some of the hot kitchen design trends out there today?

 The kitchen has been the most upgraded area of the home since the pandemic, according to a survey by the US based website Houzz.
 Folks are happy to spend upwards of $20,000 to get a great outcome.

 Some 50% of respondents said they replaced all their appliances.
 Two-in-five changed their plumbing and electrical set ups, which can be very expensive.
 Some 40% increased the size of their kitchen, and one-third say they moved or added walls.
 Their upgrade lists also included new countertops, faucets, sinks, and backsplashes.

 Most buyers love a five star kitchen that fulfills their desire to entertain friends and family.

 Here are some of the latest hot kitchen features identified by Houzz.

 Kitchens Open On To Decks